Jakobovski/SaneMemo/README.md

 #### Core Ideas
 Users is given three options to describe the difficulty of a card.
-- I KNOW IT
+- "I KNOW IT"
-- I KNOW IT BUT WILL FORGET
+- "I KNOW IT BUT WILL FORGET"
-- DON'T KNOW
+- "DON'T KNOW"

 These are roughly equivalent to easy, medium and hard.
 But are more intuitive, and more accurately model the human learning process.